-- (b) Required short-term bicycle parking spaces shall be located within one-hundred and twenty feet (120 ft.) of a primary entrance to the building they serve. - (c) Areas devoted to short-term bicycle parking on private property shall be surfaced and maintained with an all-weather surface. - (d) Required short-term bicycle parking spaces shall be provided as bicycle racks that meet the standards of § 3531.3. - (e) An aisle at least four feet (4 ft.) wide between rows of bicycle parking spaces and the perimeter of the area devoted to bicycle parking shall be provided.
+- (b) Required short-term bicycle parking spaces shall be located within one-hundred and twenty feet (120 ft.) of a primary entrance to the building they serve: - (c) Areas devoted to short-term bicycle parking on private property shall be surfaced and maintained with an all-weather surface; - (d) Required short-term bicycle parking spaces shall be provided as bicycle racks that meet the standards of § 3531.3; - (e) An aisle at least four feet (4 ft.) wide between rows of bicycle parking spaces and the perimeter of the area devoted to bicycle parking shall be provided.
 Aisles shall be kept clear of obstructions at all times.
-Where the bicycle parking is on or adjacent to a sidewalk, the aisle may extend into the right-of-way. - (f) Required short-term bicycle parking spaces shall be provided in a convenient, well-lit location that can be viewed from the building the spaces are intended to serve.

-Required short-term bicycle parking spaces shall be available for shoppers, customers, commuters, messengers, and all other visitors to the site.

-3531.8 Long-Term Bicycle Parking Space Requirements

-- (a) All required long-term bicycle parking spaces shall be located within the building of the use requiring them. - (b) Required long-term bicycle parking spaces shall be located no lower than the first cellar level or the first complete parking level below grade, and no higher than the first above-grade level.
-Spaces shall be available to employees, residents, and other building occupants. - (c) Required long-term bicycle parking shall be provided as racks or lockers.
-Bicycle racks for required long-term parking shall be provided in a parking garage or a bicycle storage room. - (d) Where required long-term bicycle parking is provided in a garage, it shall be clearly marked and be separated from adjacent motor vehicle parking spaces by wheel stops or other physical automobile barrier. - (e) Where required long-term bicycle parking is provided in a bicycle room, the room shall have either solid walls or floor-to-ceiling fencing.
-The room shall have locked doors. - (f) For any bicycle room with solid walls, the entirety of the interior of the bicycle room shall be visible from the entry door.
-A motion-activated security light enclosed in a tamper-proof housing shall be provided in each bicycle room.
+Where the bicycle parking is on or adjacent to a sidewalk, the aisle may extend into the right-of-way; and - (f) Required short-term bicycle parking spaces shall be provided in a convenient, well-lit location that can be viewed from the building the spaces are intended to serve.
+Required short-term bicycle parking spaces shall be available for shoppers, customers, commuters, messengers, and all other visitors to the site. - 3531.8 Long-Term Bicycle Parking Spaces shall meet the following requirements: - (a) All required long-term bicycle parking spaces shall be located within the building of the use requiring them; - (b) Except as noted below, Rrequired long-term bicycle parking spaces shall be located no lower than the first cellar level or the first complete parking level below grade, and no higher than the first above-grade level.
+Spaces shall be available to employees, residents, and other building occupants; - (1) If vehicular parking is segregated on different levels of a parking garage based on use, required long-term bicycle parking spaces may be located on the garage level dedicated to the use which generated the bicycle parking requirement.
+However, in no instance shall required long-term bicycle spaces be located lower than the second parking level below grade or the second parking level above grade.